Scanuppia / Malga Palazzo

 Als je echt een leuke klim wilt doen dan zou ik deze klim zeker afraden.
 Ben je net als ik op zoek naar idiote uitdagingen dan zou ik het zeker is proberen als je in de buurt bent.

-Probeer deze klim ook NIET op een racefiets, maar op een mountainbike met een heel ligt verzet.
+Probeer deze klim ook NIET op een racefiets, maar op een mountainbike met een heel licht verzet.

 Random